 If the gas water heater tank itself is leaking, that cannot be repaired.
 You must replace it.

 If your water is red or brown tinted when you turn the faucet, this is an indication of a bad tank.
 Chances are there is internal corrosion causing the tank to rust.

 We are a Rheem Authorized Professional Contractor.
-This means we only provide Rheem gas water heaters that we trust to be energy efficient and safe with an extremely low failure rate.
+This means we only install Rheem gas water heaters.
+They meet our guidance for energy efficiency, safety and an extremely low failure rate.

 The Rheem gas water heaters we offer are manufactured with higher-grade components and are more trustworthy than water heaters available to you at big box stores.
 Additionally, Rheem products are engineered to heat more water at a lower annual energy cost.

 – 8 year tank and parts warranty with Rheem –

 – 4 year labor warranty with Legacy Plumbing –

 Legacy is not like other companies.
 Other companies often give a warranty from one to three years, and sub out their warranties to third parties.
 At Legacy, we stand behind our installations and perform all required warranty service with parts readily available on our trucks.